Dinuirar/MarkerTracker/README.md

-# machine-vision
+# Marker Tracker
-Project for Machine Vision subject at my university.
+Marker Tracker for a Machine Vision project, using OpenCV library for basic operations on images.